 Admittance rules were strict.
 Each new candidate was required to meet the agreed height provision standing “in his stocking soles”, and, to ensure absolute accuracy, an adjustable cross bar set at a minimum of 6 feet from the ground was installed.
 If a sheet of writing paper could be placed between the head of the aspiring member and the cross bar, he was declared “wanting” and refused membership.

 The Six Foot High Club drew most of its subscribers from the Edinburgh area.
-Membership was capped at 135 - an impressive tally (if it was ever reached) when you consider that the average height for men in Scotland at this time was approximately 5”3.
+Membership was restricted to 135 - an impressive number when you consider that the average height for men in Scotland at this time was approximately 5”3.

 Activities were mainly centred around gymnastics and athletics.
 The club had a gymnasium in East Thistle Street and a training ground at Inverleith.
 The club’s motto, ‘Scientia viribus juncta’, referred to the relationship between strength and skill.